RediSearch/RediSearch/docs/Configuring.md

 ### Notes

-* only to be combined with `GC_POLICY FORK` and `FORK_GC_RUN_INTERVAL`
+* only to be combined with `GC_POLICY FORK`
 * added in v1.4.16
-* not to be combined with `FORK_GC_CLEAN_THRESHOLD`

 ## FORK_GC_CLEAN_THRESHOLD

-The `fork GC` will only start to clean when the number of not cleaned document will exceeded this threshold.
+The `fork GC` will only start to clean when the number of not cleaned documents is exceeding this threshold, otherwise it will skip this run.
 The default value is zero for backwards compatibility.
 However, it's highly recommended to change it to a higher number.

 ### Default